 The Tiny Knowledge Gaps That Quizzes Reveal Better Than Reading

 This is why quizzes are more than simple games or score checks.
-A good quiz acts like a flashlight.
-It shines on the tiny weak spots in your understanding: the detail you skipped, the word you half-remembered, the connection you never fully made, or the fact you recognized but could not explain.
-Reading gives you information, but quizzes reveal what your mind can actually use.
+A well-designed quiz acts like a flashlight.
+It shines on the tiny weak spots in understanding: the detail you skimmed, the term you half-remembered, the fact you recognized but could not explain, or the connection you never fully built in your mind.

 Why Knowledge Gaps Are Easy to Miss While Reading